 Finding time to meditate isn’t always possible.
 But, mindful walking gives the same benefits, such as reduced levels of stress and better physical and mental well being.
 Mindfulness is a mental state you can achieve through concentrated awareness on the immediate moment.
-While being mindful, you quietly recongonize and accept your feelings, physical sensations, and thoughts.
+While being mindful, you quietly recognize and accept your feelings, physical sensations, and thoughts.
 By doing so, you can restore your sense of calm and composure in a better way.
 It can also be used as the therapeutic technique.
-Research proves that the application of mindfulness in daily activities is both powerful and productive, especially when attempting to overcome stress.
+Research roves that the application of mindfulness in daily activities is both powerful and productive, especially when attempting to overcome stress.

 Mindful walking consolidates the basic principles of meditation, such as breathing in the moment and relaxation with balanced walking.
 Although traditional meditation is done while seated still, Mindful Walking is done on the move.
 The key is to be alert and aware of the experience while walking – the views and sounds of your surroundings, the feeling of your feet on the ground and the rhythm of your pace.
 It involves an increased focus on all the senses, exploring both inner and outer landscapes, and their interconnectedness.
 Mindful walking is an exceptional way for busy individuals to fuse a meditation practice into their daily routine – it just needs paying a different quality of attention to the thing you’re already doing.

 With so much going on around you, it may seem hard to free yourself of all the noise in your head.
 Although it doesn’t need that much time, it may, nevertheless, feel like a long time.
 Mindful walking allows you to focus on your body in action, you can focus on your feet, the ground beneath your heels and even the air around you.
 It allows you the required space to get out of one’s head.